johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-08-15-bicep-azure-static-web-apps-azure-devops.md

 2. Deploys the compiled ARM template to Azure
 3. Captures the deployment outputs (essentially the `deployment_token`) and converts them into variables to use in the pipeline
 4. Deploys our Static Web App using the `deployment_token`

+The pipeline depends upon a number of variables:
+- `azureResourceGroup` - the name of your resource group in Azure where the app will be deployed
+- `location` - where your app is deployed, eg `northeurope`
+- `repo` - the URL of your repository in Azure DevOps, eg https://dev.azure.com/johnnyreilly/_git/azure-static-web-apps
+- `serviceConnection` - the name of your AzureRM service connection in Azure DevOps
+- `staticWebAppName` - the name of your static web app, eg `azure-static-web-apps-johnnyreilly`
+- `subscriptionId` - your Azure subscription id from the [Azure Portal](https://portal.azure.com)

 A successful pipeline looks something like this: